philosophydan/philosophydan.github.io/teaching.md

 Here are the courses I've been teaching at the University of Pennsylvania.
 If you have any questions [contact me](http://www.danieljsinger.com/#contact).

+> PHIL005/LGIC010 for Spring 2020 is currently full.
+[To join the waitlist, click here.](https://forms.gle/HdN7JkdFKbd9P8sw7)

 **Spring 2020:**
 PHIL 005: Introduction to Mathematical Logic
-> PHIL005/LGIC010 is currently full.
-[To join the waitlist, click here.](https://forms.gle/HdN7JkdFKbd9P8sw7)

 PHIL 532: Graduate Seminar in Legal Epistemology

 **Fall 2019:**